 GeneCards Summary for STAT6 Gene

 STAT6 (Signal Transducer And Activator Of Transcription 6) is a Protein Coding gene.
-Diseases associated with STAT6 include Solitary Fibrous Tumor and Nut Allergy.
-Among its related pathways are Immune response IL-23 signaling pathway and IL4-mediated signaling events.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is STAT2.
+Diseases associated with STAT6 include Hemangiopericytoma, Malignant and Nut Allergy.
+Among its related pathways are IL4-mediated signaling events and Adipogenesis.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is STAT5A.

 UniProtKB/Swiss-Prot for STAT6 Gene

 Carries out a dual function: signal transduction and activation of transcription.
 Involved in IL4/interleukin-4- and IL3/interleukin-3-mediated signaling.